pomeranian99/election-night/README.md

 # election-night
-A small script to freak out for you.
+A small script that will freak out for you.